Rafael Gumucio: Biography

 After the 1973 Chilean coup d'état he lived as an exile in France.

 He published his first novel in 1999, Memorias prematuras (Premature memoirs), called "a book where the writer narrates his life; the exile with his family in France, his return to Chile, his failure with women, his first dabblings in journalism and university life" and "for many, the best he has ever written".

-He resided nearly four years in Spain and in 2004 he published his first novel, los platos rotos (The broken dishes), on which Gumucio has stated "it is very fictional non-fiction.
+He resided nearly four years in Spain and in 2004 he published his second novel, los platos rotos (The broken dishes), on which Gumucio has stated "it is very fictional non-fiction.
 It is an historical essay that has something of short story, theatre, novel, narrative".

 Afterwards he got married and moved to New York City.
 There, in the hometown of his wife, with whom he has two daughters, he wrote La deuda (The debt).